MarikenvdVelden/Replication-Hackathons/Mini-Hackathon1.md

 will work with the AmCAT data set on the US presidential candidates in 2020.
 To get the data, one can run the following code to download the data from AmCAT for the political issue you aim to study.
-For example, if one ones to know what the presidential candidates say about the European Uninion, you can run the code chunk below.
+For example, if one wants to know what the presidential candidates say about the European Union, you can run the code chunk below.
 If you are interested in another political issue, you can adapt the query.

 ``` r